-This course will provide the student with the necessary skills for the further study of music in various genres.
-In many fields of music - classical, popular, jazz, musics from other cultures besides one's own- a training in certain fundamental skills is important and often essential.
+This course will provide the student with some of the necessary skills for the further study of music in various genres.
+In many fields of music - classical, popular, jazz, musics from other cultures besides one's own- a grounding in certain common ideas can be important and often essential.

 This course will teach music fundamentals including: notation, intervals, scales, chords and harmony; basic piano keyboard skills; the relationships of notation to sound (simple melodic, rhythmic and harmonic dictation; sight-singing; rhythmic reading and performance).
 The class will culminate in each student writing a short composition to be performed in class.
+In addition, each student will be asked to write a "round" during the class (we will try to sing all of them).